-- A. Official transcripts must be sent to the Office of Admissions and Records.
+- A. Official transcripts must be sent to Enrollment Services.
 A current copy of the applicant's nursing license must be on file in the Health Sciences Division. - B. Copy of Valid CPR certification.
 Either the American Heart Association Health Care Provider Life Support Course or the American Red Cross CPR for the Professional Rescuer is acceptable. - C. Current education certificates in the Health Sciences file for HIV/AIDS, Domestic Violence, Medical Errors, Infection Control, IV Therapy, and HIPAA.